Kazhnuz/awesome-gnome/README.md

 ### Games

-- [GNOME Games](https://wiki.gnome.org/Apps/Games) is a game launcher and an emulation frontend to libretro
+- [GNOME Games](https://wiki.gnome.org/Apps/Games) is a game launcher and an emulation frontend to libretro.

 ### Customization